yellows8/oot3dhax/README.md

 This is a 3DS savedata exploit for "The Legend of Zelda: Ocarina of Time 3D".
+The following regions are supported: USA, EUR, and JPN.

 There's two build methods: build the savefiles + generate a save with 3dsfuse then update the AESMAC with ctr-savetool, or build the savefiles then write those to the savedata FS via other methods, such as ctrclient-yls8.